ffauzan/id-look/README.md

 >> /gm {your search query}

 ### Version
-The plugin template is currently on Grasscutter version `1.2.0`.
+The plugin template is currently on Grasscutter version `1.2.0` and `1.2.1-dev`.